ekliao/EricLiaoDigitalGarden/src/site/notes/Audio Book Summary.md

 ---
 ## Pay up upfront!
-Who would pay $20/month for this?
+Who would pay $20/month for these?
 - Shortform
 - Readitforme